naef-lab/dryR/Readme.md

 ```

 ## example dataset
 `dryR` comes with example data in form of a list called simData.
-The list contains raw count data simData[["countData"]], a vector with the different conditions/groups simData[["group"]], and a vector indicating Zeitgeber Time simData[["time"]].
+The list contains count data simData[["countData"]], a vector with the different conditions/groups simData[["group"]], and a vector indicating Zeitgeber Time simData[["time"]].
 The data has been generate using simphony https://github.com/hugheylab/simphony.

 ## Running an example
 ```